collectreviewswp/collect-reviews/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-The ultimate WordPress plugin for automatically collecting reviews on any platform like Google or Trustpilot.
+The ultimate WordPress plugin for automatically collecting reviews on any platform like Google or Facebook.

 == Description ==

-Collect Reviews is a powerful WordPress plugin designed to streamline the process of collecting reviews on various platforms like Google or Trustpilot to grow your business.
+Collect Reviews is a powerful WordPress plugin designed to streamline the process of collecting reviews on various platforms like Google or Facebook to grow your business.
 Whether you're running an online store, a service-based business, or a content-driven website, the Collect Reviews plugin allows you automatically collect reviews from your customers.
 E.g. after purchase in your store or some form submission.

 ### Collect reviews automatically